ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessegeAppSlate/ConversationEntry.md

 enum GSBRequirement: Represents which GameStoryBeat needs to be occur (and how many times it needs to occur) before the upcoming conversation chunk can be displayed.

-default_display_conditions: A dict to hold what the "waiting for everything" state of do_next_convo is, see below.
+const default_display_conditions: A dict to hold what the "waiting for everything" state of do_next_convo is, see below.

-default_gsb_requirements: A dict to hold what the "we have no requirements right now" state of game_story_beat_requirements is, see below.
+const default_gsb_requirements: A dict to hold what the "we have no requirements right now" state of game_story_beat_requirements is, see below.

 export conversation_resource: Resource file of the ConversationJSONData this conversation uses.
 This is where the final JSONDatas are set; other Nodes (like the ConversationAppSlate) get the JSONData from here.